timothymeyers/NoOpsAccelerator/README.md

 Delivered as a collection of infrastructure as code (IaC) [module templates](https://github.com/Azure/NoOpsAccelerator/tree/main/src/bicep) written in Bicep, the NoOps Accelerator is intended to empower organizations on their journey towards a continuous deployment and governance model for their cloud infrastructure.

-Learn more about the NoOps movement and philosphy here - *[What is NoOps?](https://github.com/Azure/NoOpsAccelerator/tree/main/docs/wiki/What-is-NoOps.md)*.
+Learn more about the NoOps movement and philosophy here - *[What is NoOps?](https://github.com/Azure/NoOpsAccelerator/tree/main/docs/wiki/What-is-NoOps.md)*.

 ## Goals and Non-Goals of the Azure NoOps Accelerator Project